Design-and-Code/Dope-Github-Readmes/Readmes/gansoft/README.md

 <br /> <br />

 # 👨‍💻 Experience
-I have 6.7 Years of experience as a Technical Lead and have worked on several projects involving **AWS, Azure and GCP, DevOps, DevSecOps, development, AI, and ML**.
+I have 6.7 Years of experience as a Technical Lead and have worked on several projects involving **AWS, Azure and GCP, DevOps, DevSecOps, Development, AI, and ML Ops**.
 I'm passionate about Cloud and AI.
 As a technical lead, I have led teams of  25+ developers and provided technical direction to ensure project success.

 # ⚡️ My Github Stats